doug-wade/generator-koa-angular/app/templates/_README.md

 * [mocha](http://mochajs.org/) (npm install -g mocha)

 # Starting the server

     npm install
     gulp

 then navigate to localhost:3000 in your favorite browser.
 If you installed the [bunyan](https://github.com/trentm/node-bunyan) cli, then pipe the logs through bunyan to make them more readable:

     gulp | bunyan

+In production, you should consider using [pm2](http://pm2.keymetrics.io/) to start the server to do clustering and monitoring:

+    npm install -g pm2
+    pm2 start ./build/app.js -i 0 --name "koa-angular"

 # Running the tests